DinoChiesa/devjam3-20170405/Labs/Core/06-Securing-APIs-with-OAuth-3-legged/README.md

 1. In the Apigee UI, Navigate to Develop...Proxies....

-2. Select the API Proxy called *xxx*_oauth_protected (starting with your initials). this is the API proxy that you created previously.
+2. Select the API Proxy called *xxx*_oauth_protected (starting with your initials).
+This is the API proxy that you created previously.
 It includes the VerifyAccessToken policy.

 3. In the proxy overview panel, copy the URL for this proxy.

   ![image alt text](./media/copy-the-proxy-url.png)

+3. Optionally, you can turn on Tracing for this API Proxy.

 4. In the browser tab with the [Apigee REST Client](https://apigee-rest-client.appspot.com/), paste in the proxy URL.
 Also specify: